m-hoff/simantha/README.md

 While a machine operates it will continuously take parts from an upstream container (if the container is not empty), process the part, and place the part in a downstream container (if the container is not full).
 Machines can be subject to periodic degradation and failure, at which point they will require maintenance action before they can be restored.

-Currently, machines may only follow a Markovian degradation process[^1].
-Under this degradation mode, a degradation transition matrix is specified as a parameter of a machine.
+Currently, machines may only follow a Markovian degradation process.<sup>[1](#chan)</sup> Under this degradation mode, a degradation transition matrix is specified as a parameter of a machine.
 State transitions of this Markov process represent changes in the degradation level of the machine.
 In general, it is assumed that there is one absorbing state that represents machine failure.

-[^1]: Chan, G. K., & Asgarpoor, S. (2006).
-Optimum maintenance policy with Markov processes.
-Electric power systems research, 76(6-7), 452-456. https://doi.org/10.1016/j.epsr.2005.09.010

 Parameters
 - `cycle_time` - the duration of time a machine must process a part before it can be placed at the next station.